NYC Ferry Rockaway route’s week one numbers are in

-The dust and confetti has settled, and the numbers are in.
+The dust and confetti have settled, and the numbers are in.
 NYC Ferry’s Rockaway route served about 11,000 riders during its first week of service, according to the city.

 The existing East River route, which was absorbed by NYC Ferry, served another 38,000, bringing total ridership to 49,000 for the first week of the new municipal ferry service, from Monday, May 1, through Sunday, May 7.
 Mayor Bill de Blasio saw promise in the numbers as the administration prepares to launch another four routes by the end of next year.